mastroalex/progelettronica/README.md

 #### Thermometer

 In order to create the thermometer the bulb was drawn first with the function `ellipse()` which draws an ellipse with center X,Y and semi-axis equal to width and height.
 The bulb is filled with mercury so it has been colored with shade of red.
-Then you have to draw the thermometer which is given by the union of an arc and a rectangle so we have used the functions `arc()` and `rect()`. the function  `arc()` contains different values, in order we have the X and Y position of the center, the width and the height but also the start angle and the end angle.
+Then you have to draw the thermometer which is given by the union of an arc and a rectangle so we have used the functions `arc()` and `rect()`.
+The function  `arc()` contains different values, in order we have the X and Y position of the center, the width and the height but also the start angle and the end angle.
-Once the bulb and the thermometer are built the inside of the thermometer is filled with mercury up to a certain point and then a function is defined which allows us to vary the height of the mercury according to the received temperature value.
+Once the bulb and the thermometer are built the inside of the thermometer is filled with mercury.
+In order to build the mercury column that signals the detected temperature it has been use the function `map(tempC, 0, 50, 0, 175)` which maps che temperature between 0 and 50 degrees in the height of the graduated scale.
+`h = -y-66` is the offset between the zero and the bulb.

 The code is as follows: